* All data and terms are mock or from public resources.

 We spent lots of effort to align the detailed UX design with key stakeholders from different business units, and also retain the difference when necessary.
 We seek a balance between product consistency and usability.

 With highly sensitive data in place, user access entitlement becomes a critical process.
-The bank has a large multiple hierarchy organization structure.
-Every user should be able to access only the relevant information in the system.
-We need to work out a generic access control solution for all features, and also need to make sure the information disclosure feedback in UI is clear and friendly to each user.
+The bank has a large multiple hierarchy organizational structure, and every user should only be able to access the relevant information within the system.
+We developed a generic access control solution for all features, and ensured the information disclosure feedback is clear and friendly to each user.

-Below screens are different displays of the same page for users with different access permission.
+We designed distinct UI for all user access permission scenarios.
+The screens below show different displays of the same page for users with different access permissions.

-After clicking a link of any product page, user without access to the system will be directed to log in screen:
+After clicking a link of any product page, user without access to the system will be directed to the login screen:

 After completing the registration and got the basic approval, user can log in the system.